Corbridge: Border warfare

 Corbridge suffered, as did many other settlements in the county, from the border warfare which was particularly prevalent between 1300 and 1700.
 Raids were commonplace, and it was not unusual for the livestock to be brought into the town at night and a watch placed to guard either end of the street for marauders.
 A bridge over the Tyne was built in the 13th century, but this original has not survived.
 The present bridge, an impressive stone structure with seven arches, was erected in 1674.

 Governance

-Corbridge is in the parliamentary constituency of Hexham, Guy Opperman of the Conservative Party is the Member of Parliament.
+Corbridge is in the parliamentary constituency of Hexham, Joe Morris of the Labour Party is the Member of Parliament.

 Prior to Brexit, for the European Parliament its residents voted to elect MEP's for the North East England constituency.

 For Local Government purposes it belongs to Northumberland County Council a unitary authority.
 An electoral ward of the same name exists.
 This ward includes Corbridge and Sandhoe.
 It had a total population taken at the 2011 census of 4,191.

 The Parish itself is run by Corbridge Parish Council which elects 10 Councillors on 4 year terms; one of them is selected by members of the council to be Chairman and Vice Chairman respectively on 1 year terms.
 They meet on the fourth Wednesday of every month.
 The Meetings take place at Corbridge Parish Hall.